-Another amazing film from Mamoru Hosoda, as the title suggests, the story took place on a hot summer days and a big adventure unfold for the main characters in the story.
+Another amazing film from Mamoru Hosoda, as the title suggests, the story took place on hot summer days and a big adventure unfolds for the main characters in the story.

 Hotarubi no Mori e

 The Forest of Fireflies is a very special anime for me, it holds a special place in my heart as it resembles my favorite anime series of all time (Natsume Yuujinchou) and they actually had the same author.
-This film a melodramatic romance and who wouldn’t cry on that part where everything turns into dust and shows the firefly lights that night.
-It is very simple and amazing, that made you don’t want to blink your eyes as every seconds really matter.
+This film is a melodramatic romance and who wouldn’t cry at that part where everything turns into dust and shows the firefly lights that night?
+It is very simple and amazing, that made you don’t want to blink your eyes as every second really matters.

 Nausicaa of the Valley of the Wind

-This film is a classic and seriously has lots of lesson to teach for today’s generation.
-Nausicaa of the Valley of the Wind is the film the marks the creation of Studio Ghibli.
+This film is a classic and seriously has lots of lessons to teach to today’s generation.
+Nausicaa of the Valley of the Wind is the film that marks the creation of Studio Ghibli.
 Even though it was released prior to Studio Ghibli’s establishment, the main forces behind this film are the people that established the studio.
-The story of the film was set on a dystopian world where humans are living in fear of this thing called “Sea of Decay” which is in fact the accumulated pollution caused by humans.
-It is a film that needs to be seen by today’s generation due to its moral lessons tells humans nowadays to take action.
+The film was set in a dystopian world where humans are living in fear of this thing called the “Sea of Decay” which is in fact the accumulated pollution caused by humans.
+It is a film that needs to be seen by today’s generation due to its moral lessons that tell humans nowadays to take action.

 While there are plenty of new anime movies coming out every once in a while, I will try my best to update this list as soon as I can.
 Nonetheless, I am proud to share my favorite anime movies of all time here and hope you’ll find some precious gems among them.